Asher-JH/online-resume/README.md

 This project uses
 - React JS
-- React-router-dom
 - Material-ui
+- PWA ready
-- Craco for import aliases
+- Firebase for hosting
+- Firestore for realtime updates of the like count on education page

 Run:
 1. `npm install`